Sharpen the Spec, Cut the Code: A Case for Generative File System with SYSSPEC: Framework

 This dual-agent design is critical for overcoming LLM hallucination.
 In our experience, the code-generation LLM will occasionally produce incorrect implementations, even with a precise specification.
 However, the \texttt{SpecEval} agent effectively detects these flaws.
 This is because verifying a solution against a set of rules is a simpler cognitive task than generating the solution from scratch, and the probability of two distinct models making complementary errors on the same logic is exceedingly low.

 \myparagraph{The \validator{} agent.} The \validator{} agent performs the final, holistic verification of the complete \texttt{ImpFS}.
-It adopts a two-pronged strategy that combines specification-based review with traditional testing.
-First, it re-uses the \texttt{SpecEval} logic from the \compiler{} to check each fully-generated module against the combined functionality and concurrency specifications.
+It combines specification-based review with traditional testing.
+First, it re-uses \texttt{SpecEval} logic from \compiler{} to check each fully-generated module against the combined functionality and concurrency specifications.
 Second, it integrates with standard software engineering workflows by running a suite of unit and regression tests against the final C-language file system.
 This process emulates a modern CI/CD pipeline: the \texttt{SpecEval} component acts as an automated code reviewer verifying adherence to the design, while the test suite ensures that no existing functionality has regressed.

-\myparagraph{The \ass{} agent.} The \ass{} agent is an interactive assistant that streamlines specification development through a human-in-the-loop process.
+\myparagraph{The \ass{} agent.} \ass{} streamlines specification development through a human-in-the-loop process.
 A developer provides a draft specification, which the \ass{} first validates and reformats to meet \spec{}'s syntax.
 The agent then enters an automated refinement loop.
 It repeatedly invokes the \compiler{}; if the \compiler{}'s \texttt{SpecEval} phase identifies a flaw, the \ass{} uses a new \texttt{SpecFine} step to automatically polish the specification based on the feedback before retrying.
-This loop concludes in one of two ways.
-On success, the \ass{} provides the developer with the refined specification and the generated C implementation for validation.
+This loop concludes in two ways.
+On success, the \ass{} provides the developer with the refined specification and the C implementation for validation.
 On failure, it returns the last attempted specification annotated with detailed diagnostics, serving as a debug log that guides the developer in resolving the issue.